franklzt/NoesisUE4Tutorial/README.md

 7.Create one new blueprint to project,parent class is Actor named SpawnNoesis,open it and add blueprint node as picture.
 <image src = "MainWindowView_SpawnNoesis.png">

-8.Drag the SpawnNoesis to map and then you can see the result.
+8.Drag the SpawnNoesis blueprint to map.

 ## Coding section:

-1.Open Unreal Project created from step 1.
+1.Open Unreal Project if it has not been opened.

 2.Create one c++ file from menu to generate the build files.

 3.Add code below to DemoUI.build.cs

 ```